 4. Native Advertising is Not Sponsored Content

 Just like Don Draper, native advertising is haunted by its past.
-In the general opinion, native ads are still very strongly associated to online search ads or sponsored content.
+In the general opinion, native ads are still very strongly associated with online search ads or sponsored content.
 In particular, the latter has a bad reputation, as it is often accused of being deceptive and blurring the lines between journalistic editorial content and advertising.
 True, much of native advertising online is sponsored content.
 However, this does not hold on mobile, as native ads are not competing with original content but merely opening up a new revenue stream for publishers.
-On top of this, accusations of deceptiveness can be easily thwarted by adding clear signs of disclosure.
+On top of this, accusations of deceptiveness can be easily thwarted by adding clear signs of the disclosure.

 5. True, Scale Is an Issue.
 But There’s a Cure.